French Polynesia: Cuisine

+Foods like faraoa 'ipo, poisson cru and rēti'a are commonly eaten.
+The islands of Tahiti and the Marquesas indulge in a unique food made by preserving breadfruit, known as ma, which either can be baked further in the earth oven, or consumed directly mixed with fresh breadfruit as popoi mei (as is in the Marquesas).

 Sports

 Football

 The sport of football in the island of Tahiti is run by the Fédération Tahitienne de Football.

 Va'a

 The Polynesian traditional sport va'a is practiced in all the islands.
 French Polynesia hosts the Hawaiki nui va'a an international race between Tahiti, Huahine and Bora Bora.

 Surfing

 French Polynesia is famous for its reef break waves.
 Teahupo'o is probably the most renowned, regularly ranked in the best waves of the world.
-This site hosts the annual Billabong Pro Tahiti surf competition, the 7th stop of the World Championship Tour, and is scheduled to host the surfing events of the 2024 Summer Olympics.
+This site hosts the annual Billabong Pro Tahiti surf competition, the 7th stop of the World Championship Tour, and hosted the surfing events of the 2024 Summer Olympics.

 Kitesurfing

 There are many spots to practice kitesurfing in French Polynesia, with Tahiti, Moorea, Bora-Bora, Maupiti and Raivavae being among the most iconic.

 Diving

 French Polynesia is internationally known for diving.
 Each archipelago offers opportunities for divers.
 Rangiroa and Fakarava in the Tuamotu islands are the most famous spots in the area.